DB-Doo/main-portfolio/README.md

 ## Description

-Dan Brandt's Portfolio, a single-page application (SPA) developed using React and deployed on Netlify, which showcases my web development projects and highlights my skills in building responsive, user-friendly web applications.
+My Portfolio, a single-page application (SPA) developed using React and deployed on Netlify, which showcases my web development projects and highlights my skills,

 ## Table of Contents